The start of every year brings with it some uncertainties but it seems as though 2017 brings more than most.

 “They are concerned about rather unpredictable changes in the legal, geopolitical and market environment around the world.”

-For brokers, this could mean an increased relevance for clients.
-With a deep understanding of the emerging risks businesses or industries may face, brokers will be able to cement their place as more than transactional partners with clients.
+nce for clients.
+With a deep understanding of emerging risks business or industries may face, brokers will be able to cement their place as more than just transactional partners with clients.

 Want the latest insurance industry news first?
 Sign up for our completely free newsletter service now.